 debris.
 The deconstructed ACTEVA midsole is also very durable, and hold up over time.
 For a minimalistic shoe, the Minimus Trail v3 holds up very well.

 there is no rock plate in this shoe.
 The TPU toe cap protects your toes from any obstacles you may encounter.
 The lugs also help keep you on your feet regardless of how difficult the terrain is.
 There is some cushioning in the midsole, which also protects the underfoot.
 However, in order to stay light and flexible, minimalistic shoes do not come with with such features as a rock plate.
 However, these shoes will provide the protection the runner needs while on the trail while still offering a lightweight, barefoot-like ride.
 Read also about vivobarefoot shoes.

 This is a very responsive shoe thanks to the minimal, effective deconstructed ACTEVA foam in the midsole as well as the flexible mesh upper.
-The low drop also gives great ground feel, which is especially important for runners who prefer the barefoot-like feel.
+The low drop also gives a great ground feel, which is especially important for runners who prefer the barefoot-like feel.
 The overall weight of the shoe keeps runners light and nimble on the trail.
 The lugs on the outsole are longer and there are more on them in this version of the Minimus than the previous one, which works well with the overall responsive, allowing runners to grip technical trails more efficiently.

 Usually, minimalist shoes do not score that high on the support front, and these shoes do still cater to the neutral runner.
 These shoes, however, do provide good arch support without being excessive.
 The overlays provide structure and support to the top of the foot.
 The well-fitting mesh upper is flexible but wraps nicely around the foot.
 The laces also work well in keeping the foot stable and secure.
 However, if you suffer from pronation issues, these might not be the shoes for you.